Anant Mahadevan

+Ananth Narayan Mahadevan (born 28 August 1950) is an Indian film director, screenwriter, and an actor.

 Career

-Ananth along with Sanjay Pawar received the National Award (2010) for the Best Screenplay and Dialogues for the successful Marathi movie Mee Sindhutai Sapkal.
+Anant along with Sanjay Pawar received the National Award (2010) for the Best Screenplay and Dialogues for the Marathi film Mee Sindhutai Sapkal.
 The film also fetched him the special jury award at the National Film awards 2010.

-Mahadevan's film Gour Hari Dastaan was part of the Indian Panorama at the International Film Festival of India (2014) Goa, at the International Film Festival of Kerala IFFK (2014), the International Film Festival of Bangalore, and at the International Film Festival of Chennai (2014).
+Anant Mahadevan's film Gour Hari Dastaan was part of the Indian Panorama at the International Film Festival of India (2014) Goa, at the International Film Festival of Kerala IFFK (2014), the International Film Festival of Bangalore, and at the International Film Festival of Chennai (2014).